Ablative CO2 Laser: Treatment, Recovery & Results

 How much does ablative CO2 laser cost?

 In the UK, fully ablative CO2 laser typically costs between £1,000 and £3,500 per session depending on the treatment area, practitioner expertise and clinic location.
-Because significant results are usually achieved in a single session, the overall cost may compare favourably with multiple fractional CO2 laser sessions.
+Specialist ablative treatment by leading London practitioners may exceed this range, but because significant results are usually achieved in a single session, the overall cost may compare favourably with multiple fractional CO2 laser sessions.

 Is ablative CO2 laser painful?